Sunday, December 31, 2006

 Big Ken the Leamington Spa town clock

 I have greatly enjoyed the Christmas season.
-It has been a relaxing time with some wonderful occasions.
+It has been a relaxing time.

 The derelict tumbledown pier in Brighton, Sussex, UK